 To see the picture gallery from the school visit, click here.

-Tagged Abdullah II, Bilateral Relations, Education, Official Visit, Portugal, Queen Rania.
+Tagged Abdullah II of Jordan, Bilateral Relations, Education, Official Visit, Portugal, Queen Rania al-Abdullah of Jordan.